blawson69/PurseStrings/README.md

 ---
 ### --buy
-Characters can also pay of goods & services as well.
+Characters can also pay for goods & services as well.
 PurseStrings handles the monetary transaction along with the inventory for a character/NPC that has been set up as a Merchant ([see above](#merchants-setup)).

 To exchange money for an item or service, you use the `--buy` parameter along with the character ID of both the buyer and the seller.
 Both IDs must be included as parameters because of the way the API handles targeted tokens.
 The first ID passed is that of the buyer character, the second is that of the seller.
 As always, the coinage is sent last.